Notebook of Avon Reah Smith-Ryan, 1942-1945

 honey.
 Both jolly good and the marmalade is honest to God

-with toast and the marmalade.
+North Coast and the marmalade.
 It could only be bettered

 by the company in which it is eaten.
-Thats not meant to
+That's not meant to

-enough my company for his fiance's
+swop my company for his fiancee's.

 the lads had a poultry stew.
 The main ingredient was a